- What is the Amazon Rewards Text Scam?

 The Scammer Steals Your Information, and Your Accounts Are No Longer Secure

 The survey questions you answered mean nothing to the scammers.
 They use them to make the fake site seem more legitimate and put you at ease.
-Instead, they are after your credit card or financial information you entered, and once they have it, they will be gone, as will your money.
+Instead, they are trying to gain access to your credit card or financial accounts—once they have it, they will disappear, as will your money.

 You will never receive the Amazon reward credits or the gift that you were promised.
 And if the scammers have more of your personal information, like the last four digits of your social security number or address, then they could also use that to access other accounts you may have.